 The concept is simple – a propeller attached to an electric motor attached to a telescoping waterproof stick that holds the batteries and attached to a trigger at the end that acts as the controller.

 When would you use a hand held electric boat motor?

 Well, first let’s talk about the specifications for the TEMO.
 It has a 1 kW motor, about 1.5 horsepower, with a 330 Watt (1.3 of a kiloWatt) lithium battery and a 15cm/ 6 inch three bladed propeller.
 If you compare it to the motors in our Plugboats Guide to Electric Trolling Motors, you’ll see that it is not that far off some of the smaller options.

-Having said that, it is incredibly convenient.
+And it is incredibly convenient.
 The entire unit is only 120cm long – less than 4 feet –when it is collapsed, and weighs 4.4 kg/ 9.7 lbs including the batteries.
 It can run for 8 hours, and the battery can be charged through a 220V outlet or USB connection.

 Electric boat motors enable and encourage creativity

 The TEMO was invented by Alexandre Seux, whose father and brother are both entrepreneurs.
 Following in their footsteps, he earned a Master of Science in entrepreneurship at the Edhec Business School in 2010, itching to start his own business.
 “I waited for the right idea and the right time to start this business,” he says “but it’s a project that has been close to my heart for 10 years.”